lucianlazar1983/whmcs-mailcow/README.md

 * Correct operation depends on the exact matching of the Configurable Option names and the internal Custom Field name.

-## Please refer to the wiki section for complete installation and usage.
+## Please refer to the [Wiki Section](https://github.com/lucianlazar1983/whmcs-mailcow/wiki) for complete installation and usage.